 September is Prostate Cancer Awareness Month, and our maturing population means more men are encountering age-related prostate issues than ever before.
-Reports from the National Institutes of Health show benign prostate hyperplasia (BPH) affects 70% of U.S. men 60-69 years of age and 80% of those over age 70.
+Reports from the National Institutes of Health show benign prostatic hyperplasia (BPH) affects 70% of U.S. men 60-69 years of age and 80% of those over age 70.
 Men falling into these age groups should be aware of BPH symptoms.

 BPH is a non-cancerous enlargement of the prostate which is common for men as they age.
 The condition is hereditary and, because it is associated with aging, unpreventable, but it can be treated successfully.